Awards and Designations

 Please note that Specialized Problem Awards may not be presented every year, as their issuance depends on the quality of papers submitted in the respective tracks.

 The following table outlines the different Special Awards and their corresponding inscriptions, and the number of teams awarded each year.
-The titles and inscriptions of the Special Awards will appear on the Gold - Exceptional Award certificate for the respective team.
+The titles and inscriptions of the Special Awards will appear on the Golden Laureate Award certificate for the respective team.